byteofwood/docker-simple-notifications/README.md

 ## Disclaimer
 Do not use this anywhere important.
 It is almost certainly not good enough for a production environment.
 I just threw this together in an hour.
 For example, I have no idea what will happen if the docker daemon restarts while this script is running.

+Also, make sure to pick a ntfy topic name that is not easily guessable.
+Otherwise, a bad actor might be able to guess the topic and see your notifications. ["Because there is no sign-up, the topic is essentially a password"](https://ntfy.sh/#publish)

 Feel free to do whatever you want with this code as long as you follow the dependencies' licences.